What Should I Do?

 Step 3) Remove Any Uneaten Food

-Each time you feed your fish be sure to remove any uneaten food floating around or any large uneaten chunks on the bottom of the tank.
+Each time you feed your fish, remove any uneaten food floating around or any large chunks on the bottom of the tank.

 Step 4) Remove Dead Or Rotting Plants

-Just like fish waste, rotting plants will also produce ammonia so remove any dead or rotting plants as soon as you notice them.
+Just like fish waste, rotting plants will also produce Ammonia, so remove any dead or decaying plants as soon as you notice them.

 Step 5) Remove Dead Fish

-If you have a large community tank with lots of hidding places, it can be tough to notice dead fish.
+If you have a large community tank with lots of hiding places, it can be tough to notice dead fish.

-But if you can’t seem to keep your ammonia levels down, I would suggest looking under some rocks, you never know what you might find.
+But if you can’t keep your ammonia levels down, I suggest looking under some rocks; you never know what you might find.

-Your filter is one of the most important pieces of equipment in your tank.
-The filter is where your beneficial bacteria will grow.
-This bacteria is what breaks down the ammonia so that your tank can cycle.
+Your filter is one of the essential pieces of equipment in your tank.
+The filter is where your good beneficial bacteria will grow.
+This bacteria breaks down the Ammonia so your tank can cycle.

-If your filter is clogged and water isn’t flowing freely over the bacteria, then the ammonia will not be broken down to less harmful nitrites and you may experience an ammonia spike.
+Suppose your filter is clogged, and water isn’t flowing freely over the bacteria.
+In that case, the Ammonia will not be broken down to less harmful nitrite levels, and you may experience an ammonia spike.